AlexeyMatveev686/office-js-api/Enumerations/RelFromV.md

 ## Example

-This example set vertical aligment for a drawing object.
+This example set vertical alignment for a drawing object.

 ```javascript
 oDrawing.SetVerAlign("page", "center");